 - snapshot: ID of the EBS snapshot to use.
-This setting only works with the volume backing ebs. - image: Path to the loopbackvolume snapshot.
-This setting works with the volume backings raw, s3, vdi, vmdk - folder: Path to the folder copy.
-This setting works with the volume backing folder
+This setting only works with EBS backed EC2 configurations. - image: Path to the loopbackvolume snapshot.
+This setting works with all configurable volume backings except EBS.

-6.18 Puppet
+6.13 Puppet

-Installs puppet version 4 http://puppetlabs.com/ PC1 From the site repository http://apt.puppetlabs.com/ and optionally applies a manifest inside the chroot.
+Installs puppet and optionally applies a manifest inside the chroot.
 You can also have it copy your puppet configuration into the image so it is readily available once the image is booted.